Jessi0803/Bad_Habit_Breaker/README.md

 ## 🎯 Project Overview

-Habit Breaker is an intelligent Chrome extension that helps users stay focused by:
+Habit Breaker is an intelligent multi-platform system that helps users stay focused by:
-- 🤖 **Real-time monitoring** of browsing behavior
+- 🤖 **Real-time monitoring** of app usage (Desktop, Mobile, Browser)
+- 💰 **Financial commitment system** - Deposit money, lose it if distracted
+- 🍔 **UberEats rewards** - Get food delivered when you achieve goals
 - 🗣️ **Voice interventions** with authentic human voices (ElevenLabs)
 - 🧠 **AI-generated messages** tailored to your behavior (Groq LLM)
 - 📊 **Daily reports** with insights and achievements
+- 🎬 **Virtual tour** (Anam) - Interactive onboarding experience
 - 🇬🇧 **Special Churchill mode** for British hackathon judges!

 ---